Nu Holdings Ltd. (NU) Dips More Than Broader Market: What You Should Know

 Investors will be eagerly watching for the performance of Nu Holdings Ltd. in its upcoming earnings disclosure.
-It is anticipated that the company will report an EPS of $0.18, marking a 50% rise compared to the same quarter of the previous year.
-Our most recent consensus estimate is calling for quarterly revenue of $4.56 billion, up 52.52% from the year-ago period.
+The company is forecasted to report an EPS of $0.18, showcasing a 50% upward movement from the corresponding quarter of the prior year.
+At the same time, our most recent consensus estimate is projecting a revenue of $4.54 billion, reflecting a 51.81% rise from the equivalent quarter last year.

-NU's full-year Zacks Consensus Estimates are calling for earnings of $0.59 per share and revenue of $15.65 billion.
-These results would represent year-over-year changes of +31.11% and 0%, respectively.
+For the full year, the Zacks Consensus Estimates project earnings of $0.6 per share and a revenue of $15.63 billion, demonstrating changes of +33.33% and 0%, respectively, from the preceding year.

-Any recent changes to analyst estimates for Nu Holdings Ltd. should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-Hence, positive alterations in estimates signify analyst optimism regarding the business and profitability.
+Investors might also notice recent changes to analyst estimates for Nu Holdings Ltd. Such recent modifications usually signify the changing landscape of near-term business trends.
+As a result, upbeat changes in estimates indicate analysts' favorable outlook on the business health and profitability.

-The Zacks Rank system, stretching from #1 (Strong Buy) to #5 (Strong Sell), has a noteworthy track record of outperforming, validated by third-party audits, with stocks rated #1 producing an average annual return of +25% since the year 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-Nu Holdings Ltd. is holding a Zacks Rank of #2 (Buy) right now.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, there's been no change in the Zacks Consensus EPS estimate.
+Nu Holdings Ltd. is currently sporting a Zacks Rank of #2 (Buy).

-In terms of valuation, Nu Holdings Ltd. is presently being traded at a Forward P/E ratio of 21.35.
-For comparison, its industry has an average Forward P/E of 11.09, which means Nu Holdings Ltd. is trading at a premium to the group.
+In terms of valuation, Nu Holdings Ltd. is presently being traded at a Forward P/E ratio of 20.05.
+This represents a premium compared to its industry average Forward P/E of 11.15.

-It's also important to note that NU currently trades at a PEG ratio of 0.6.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-NU's industry had an average PEG ratio of 0.96 as of yesterday's close.
+Investors should also note that NU has a PEG ratio of 0.56 right now.
+The PEG ratio bears resemblance to the frequently used P/E ratio, but this parameter also includes the company's expected earnings growth trajectory.
+As the market closed yesterday, the Banks - Foreign industry was having an average PEG ratio of 0.97.

 The Banks - Foreign industry is part of the Finance sector.
-Currently, this industry holds a Zacks Industry Rank of 82, positioning it in the top 34% of all 250+ industries.
+At present, this industry carries a Zacks Industry Rank of 60, placing it within the top 25% of over 250 industries.

 Research Chief Names "Single Best Pick to Double"